Kupie/WanderingQoL/README.md

 - Also pause game when losing Focus (Game doesn't use Unity's timescale to pause itself.
 Weird, right?)
 - Allow configuration in-game
 - Better Hotkey control for muting, such as having it be "Shift" + a key instead of only a "Ctrl" + a key
+- Hotkey to toggle the focus/unfocus automute
+- Reloading config file when config file changes
 - *Maybe* figure out more than 13 workers per building